KINARM: Product

-As of 2018, there were roughly 100 KINARM labs distributed in 14 countries worldwide.
+As of 2026, there were roughly 150 KINARM labs distributed in 16 countries worldwide.

 KINARM standard tests

 The KINARM Standard Tests (KST) form a library of automated behavioural tasks designed for use with KINARMs.
-The KST database has been extensively used in research publications and has created a universal platform for the comparison of data on neurological function among normal and impaired human populations.
+The KST reference database of typical behaviour has been extensively used in research publications and has created a universal platform to conduct research on brain function.

 Applications

-There are over 275 published peer-reviewed journal articles that use KINARM Labs.
+There are over 500 published peer-reviewed journal articles that use KINARM Labs.

-KINARM Labs are being used for concussion evaluation in high-performance athletes at the Canadian Winter Sport Institute as a part of the Canadian Olympic Committee's national concussion strategy.